William Penny Brookes: Life

 William Penny Brookes was born in Much Wenlock, where his father, William Brookes, was a local doctor.
 He was apprenticed to his father on 12 August 1824, studied at St Thomas' Hospital, London from September 1829 to May 1830, then studied in the hospitals of Paris, until the end of August 1830.
 Later he went to Padua in Italy famous for the Orto botanico di Padova, 16th century herb gardens.
 There he studied herbal medicines and botany, although not as a student of Padua University, and was there for about six months before returning home to Much Wenlock at the end of February 1831.
 During his medical studies in Paris he learned of his father's death.
 When he arrived back at Much Wenlock in 1831, he returned to the family home and took over his father's large medical practice.

 As a botanist, he provided information on plants growing around Wenlock and also Shropshire for Charles Hulbert's The History and Description of the County of Salop (1837), and William Allport Leighton's Flora of Shropshire (1841).
 His herbarium is held at the Much Wenlock Town Council's archives.

 He also became actively involved in the local community, becoming a Justice of the Peace in 1841 and remaining an active magistrate for over 40 years.
-It is likely that he would have been confronted with cases of petty crime, drunkenness, and theft in the local community, which almost certainly influenced his desire to develop structured physical exercise and education for the working classes and young people generally.
 Also in 1841, he instigated the setting up of the Wenlock Agricultural Reading Society (WARS), with its early lending library "for the promotion and diffusion of useful information".
 From these endeavours evolved various interest groups called "classes" including art, music, botany and subsequently an Olympian Class.
 All the WARS "classes", the lectures they held and the library were open to "every grade of man", at Brookes' insistence.

 "The Olympian Class" was set up in 1850 "for the promotion of the moral, physical and intellectual improvement of the inhabitants of the town and neighbourhood of Wenlock and especially of the working classes, by the encouragement of outdoor recreation, and by the award of prizes annually at public meetings for skill in Athletic exercise and proficiency in Intellectual and industrial attainments".
 The first Games meeting was held in October 1850, and included competitions in classic athletics and also country sports such as quoits, football and cricket.